barnrang/ACHN-autodraw/README.md

 ## Usage

 ### Game side
-1. Open the custom design and leave it there
+1. Open the custom design and leave it there (after click `edit design`)

 ### Program side